I asked the people on Educating Today’s Facebook page, “What makes a leader?”

 • A true leader wants to help and serve.

-leader can assume a variety of positions.
+Not everyone wants to be a leader.
+However, we need to remember that a leader can assume a variety of positions.
 They don’t always have to be the top-dog.
 I think a person can have leadership characteristics without being the person in charge.

 What Do We Really Mean?